kkruecke/cplus-documentation/notes/forwarding-refs.rst

     v.push_back(Employee{"John Doe", 15, 0});
     v.emplace_back("Bob Smith", 45, 80000);

-``emplace_back()`` creates the new vector element in-place, in the vector's allocated memory, using the forwarded parameters and thus eliminating the creation and moving of a temporary object into the vector.
+``emplace_back()`` creates the new vector element in-place, in the vector's already-allocated memory, using the forwarded parameters.
+This eliminates the creation and moving of a temporary object into the vector.

 Overloading involving both rvalues and forwarding references
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~